timwhat/Quartz58/JOURNAL.md

 #### BOM

 - I finally ordered my PCB, I selected it so that it was white along with no marking on the pcb
-- I was considering ENIG because of my 0.5mm pitch on the FFC connectors but I decided to go with the default since it was much cheaper
+- I was considering ENIG because of my 0.5mm pitch on the FFC connectors but I decided to go with the default since it was much cheaper!

 ![](IMGS/bom20250826pt2.png)